matter-labs/zksync-web-era-docs/docs/dev/communication-with-l1.md

 ## Calling contract methods from L1

 Any L2 transaction can also be called from Ethereum.
-This feature is ready on zkSync side and will be available very soon as a part of the testnet.
+This feature is almost ready and will be available very soon as a part of the testnet.

 ## L2 -> L1 communication